pubmania/pubmania.github.io/_pages/about.md

     programme for two well known high street banks.
--   Delivered MPCS (Managed Print Cloud Service) for several organisations including two international logistics provider, a UK govt. organisation, a nordics postal service
+-   Delivered MPCS (Managed Print Cloud Service) for several organisations including two international logistics provider, a UK govt. organisation and Nordics postal service provider.
 -   Delivered MPS (Managed Print Service) for two of the well known Financial Institute in the UK with a global presence across all continents with key focus on